 Reduced Muscle inflammation

-Due to increased transfer of nutrients, active recovery allows the body faster recovery of muscles while drastically reducing the inflammation.
+Due to the increased transfer of nutrients, active recovery allows the body faster recovery of muscles while drastically reducing the inflammation.

 If you are doing heavy workouts for a single muscle group once a week, maybe you should think of changing that since now your muscles will recover much faster.

-For example, if you want your biceps and chest to be bigger, then on one of these trainings do the exercises for only those two muscle groups.
+For example, if you want your biceps and chest to be bigger, then on one of these workouts, do the exercises for only those two muscle groups.
 Also, you should choose only one exercise for each muscle group.

 – Sets 4